Problem: Contaminated surfaces

 A host of different disease-causing microorganisms can survive on everyday surfaces.

-For example, the virus that causes COVID-19 can be detected on plastic and steel for two to three days.
-Other hardy strains like Streptococcus pyogenes and Clostridium difficile can live outside the body for weeks or even months.
+The virus that causes COVID-19 can be detected on plastic and steel for two to three days.
+Meanwhile, hardy bacterial strains like Staphylococcus aureus and Pseudomonas aeruginosa can live outside the body for weeks or even months.

-By addressing this mode of transmission, GermStopSQ helps curb the spread of a host of diseases.
+As the first residual disinfectant in the world to be approved according to U.S. EPA protocols, GermStopSQ addresses this mode of transmission, helping curb the spread of a host of diseases.

 Contaminated surfaces are especially dangerous in hospitals.
 In Canada, one in eight patients will pick up a hospital-acquired infection (HAI), leading to longer stays and greater pain.
-In some cases, those infections prove fatal, killing about 8,000 Canadians each year and costing the health-care system more than $100 million in prolonged hospitalization, treatments, surveillance and special control measures.
+In some cases, those infections prove fatal, killing about 8,000 Canadians each year.
+Financially, HAIs cost the Canadian health-care system more than $100 million in prolonged hospitalization, treatments, surveillance and special control measures.
 In the U.S., approximately two million patients get HAIs annually, causing 90,000 deaths and costing billions of dollars.

 Disinfectants offer a powerful way to stop transmission.
-But it’s not easy to sanitize every square inch with enough contact time to kill the microorganisms that might be hiding there.
-A 2011 study found that even after four rounds of bleach disinfection, 27 per cent of hospital rooms still contained either Acinetobacter baumannii or methicillin-resistant Staphylococcus aureus (MRSA), major causes of hospital-acquired infections.
-Ineffective measures can even lead to antimicrobial resistance — a top 10 global health threat alongside global flu pandemics and Ebola, according to the World Health Organization in 2019.
+But it’s not easy to disinfect every square inch with enough contact time to kill the microorganisms that might be hiding there.
+A 2011 study found that even after four rounds of bleach disinfection, 14 per cent of hospital rooms still contained methicillin-resistant Staphylococcus aureus (MRSA), a major cause of hospital-acquired infections.
+Ineffective measures can also lead to antimicrobial resistance — a top 10 global health threat alongside global flu pandemics and Ebola, according to the World Health Organization in 2019.